Superposition theorem for flexible grids: Experiments Application Results

-From a grid size of 100 buses or more, the proposed approach exhibits a higher computational speed compared to power-flow simulators and is scaling linearly in the number of contingencies after this stage.
+Our EST's python implementation is always several order of magnitude faster than pandapower, the python powerflow solver.
+For grids larger than 100 buses, the proposed approach exhibits faster computation compared to compiled power-flow solvers and scales linearly in the number of contingencies after this stage.
 We can observe that when considering a similar number of topological changes (a contingency plus topological action), the proposed technique solves an identical equation system regardless of the grid's size, explaining this scalability.
-It becomes at least an order of magnitude faster for grids of 1000 buses and more.
+It becomes at least an order of magnitude faster for grids larger than 1000 buses in its standard industrial SA version with KLU.
+Even for the most optimized C++ SA version that relies on PTDFs in the specific case of DC approximation, we still observe a speed-up factor of 5 or more.